-Prior to submitting your RMIT document to DFAT it must be verified and signed as a 'true and accurate record' by authorised staff in the Office of the Academic Registrar.
+Prior to submitting your RMIT academic statement/s to DFAT they must be verified by authorised staff in the Office of the Academic Registrar.

 Contact the Office of the Academic Registrar

-Please contact the Office of the Academic Registrar by phone +61 3 9925 8609 or email firstname.lastname@example.org to make an appointment.
-You can arrange for someone else to attend on your behalf.
+If you have any questions you can contact the Office of the Academic Registrar by phone on +61 3 9925 8609 or email firstname.lastname@example.org.

 The Department of Foreign Affairs and Trade (DFAT), through the Australian Passport Office will certify that a signature, stamp or seal on an official Australian public document is genuine.
 The authentication or apostille is then signed by DFAT staff and sealed with a wet and a dry seal.